Doncaster Rovers F.C.: The rise

-The Westferry Consortium took over the Club just before the beginning of the 1998–99 season with a commitment to invest heavily in the club.
-The details of this season are collected in Ian McMahon's book The Only Way Is Up.
-They also brought in John Ryan as a non-executive chairman and he took over at the end of this season.
-Having aspirations of returning it to the second tier where he had seen them when he was a boy, he stated he would build a new stadium within ten years, both of which he went on to achieve within the ten years.
+The Westferry Consortium took over the club just before the beginning of the 1998–99 season with a commitment to invest heavily in the club.
+The new ownership stated aspirations of returning it to the second tier and building a new stadium within ten years, both of which they went on to achieve within the ten years.
 Doncaster found their best form in 50 years in the 2000s.

-After five seasons in the Conference League, under the helm of manager Dave Penney the club returned to the fourth tier (known at the time as Division Three) after winning the 2003 Conference play-off final, in the only sudden death goal (also known as a "Golden Goal" and officially known as "Promotion Goal" in this game) in history of English football promotion play-offs.
+After five seasons in the Conference, under the helm of manager Dave Penney the club returned to the fourth tier (known at the time as Division Three) after winning the 2003 Conference play-off final, in the only sudden death goal in the history of English football promotion play-offs.
 In 2003–04, the first season they were back in the Football League, Rovers achieved promotion to the third tier as champions.
-Doncaster were the first team to win the Fourth Division/Third Division (fourth level) Championship three times, 1966, 1969, and 2004.
-Football League rules state that any team who wins a trophy three times can keep it.
-When Rovers tried to retain ownership of the actual Third Division trophy, the Football League claimed that Rovers could not keep the trophy because the league names had changed from Fourth to Third Division, and so they had not won that particular league three times.
-Doncaster were the last team to win Division Three before it was renamed League Two.
+Doncaster were the first team to win the fourth level Championship three times, 1966, 1969, and 2004.

-In 2005–06, Doncaster beat two Premiership teams in the League Cup – Manchester City and Aston Villa.
-They reached the quarter finals of the competition where they met Arsenal.
+In 2005–06, Doncaster defeated two Premier League teams in the League Cup – Manchester City and Aston Villa.
+They reached the quarter-finals of the competition where they met Arsenal.
 They went ahead in normal time and Arsenal equalised, and in extra time Rovers went up for a second time but Gilberto Silva equalised in injury time and the North London side went on to win on penalties.

-Penney left in August 2006 feeling he had taken the club as far as he could and was swiftly replaced with former AFC Bournemouth manager Sean O'Driscoll, with Richard O'Kelly as assistant manager.
+Penney left in August 2006 feeling he had taken the club as far as he could and was swiftly replaced with former AFC Bournemouth manager Sean O'Driscoll.

 A new stadium was completed in December 2006.
 Doncaster's first game at the new Keepmoat Stadium was against Huddersfield Town on New Year's Day, 2007 and the first goal scored at the Stadium was by Mark McCammon.